Mykrobin/Virtualization-Xen-src/docs/misc/xen-command-line.markdown

 **WARNING: Any use of this option may interfere with heuristics.
 Use with extreme care.**

-A (negative) boolean value can be specified to turn off all mitigations.
-(Use of a positive boolean value is invalid.)

-If Xen was compiled with INDIRECT\_THUNK support, `thunk=` can be used to select which of the thunks gets patched into the `__x86_indirect_thunk_%reg` locations.
+If Xen was compiled with INDIRECT_THUNK support, `thunk=` can be used to select which of the thunks gets patched into the `__x86_indirect_thunk_%reg` locations.
 The default thunk is `retpoline` (generally preferred for Intel hardware), with the alternatives being `jmp` (a `jmp *%reg` gadget, minimal